alkurbatov/alkurbatov.github.io/cv/en.md

 ### About
-Curious, fast learner, easily dive into legacy code, passionate about technology.
-I have vast number of useful hard and soft skills.
+I passionate about technology, easily dive into legacy code, have vast number of useful hard and soft skills.
-I enjoy writing scripted AIs, interested in Machine Learning, develop open-source C++ API for writing Starcraft II bots.
+I enjoy writing scripted AIs, develop open-source C++ API for writing StarCraft II bots.
-My pet projects can be found at [github](https://github.com/alkurbatov).
+My pet and learning projects can be found at [github](https://github.com/alkurbatov).

 Also, I have experience in:

 * REST API design;
 * writing technical requirements, feature descriptions and test requirements;
 * job interviewing;
-* packaging of npm, rpm and pip packets;
 * UI/UX design;
 * fostering cats :)